This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 Native Workflow Integration

-To see how SSProtect operates with minimal impact to existing workflows, access a protected file from directly within the default managing application (for the target file's extension).
+To see how SSProtect operates with existing workflows, access a protected file from directly within the default managing application (for the target file's extension).

 Application Independent Protection